ScriabinOp8No12/App-Academy-Lecture-Links-Paired-with-Class-Topics/README.md

 to that exact Python module, and that I need to run that run configuration and NOT the Python module itself.
 4. The Gmail API quickstart guide and tutorials from Youtube and ChatGPT were missing a key component, which stopped me from getting my authentication tokens.
 The solution was adding my Gmail account under the "test users" field.
+5. There's a strange bug where if you are selecting a certain range of cells in the Google Sheets while the program is adding data to it, Python will sometimes throw an error.
+It's pretty hard to replicate, and I'm not 100% sure the mouse location is causing the problem, but if you move where the current selected cell is and delete all the data before running the Python program again, there's a good chance it will work!

 # Setup
 Estimated setup time: 30 minutes - 1 hour